marskimiko/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    - tried to make a toy and check the console as well as the network tab in dev tools to see how the errors were showing up
+    - confirmed i had a create route in the routes.db file
+    - check my create controller method in the toys controller

 - Update the number of likes for a toy